 - Load your boat according to the limits set on the capacity tag.
 Do not overload your boat.
 Evenly distribute the load from bow to stern, and ensure that the weight on your boat is evenly distributed at all times.
 Reduce the load if weather conditions include high winds, rough seas, fog, storm warnings, or small craft advisories. - Direct all passengers to remain seated while the boat is under power.
 While the boat is moving, boat passengers should remain clear of any areas that are not designated for seating, including the bow, transom, railings, sundeck pad, and furniture backrests.
+Be sure to have driver swivel seat locked in the forward facing position.
+Any rear facing seats should not be used when underway.
 If a swivel fishing seat is present on your boat, it should not be used for seating if the boat is traveling faster than five miles per hour.